turingschool/front-end-curriculum/lessons/module-3/readme_what_why.md

 ## The Why

+READMEs are SO important!
+We often think of them as an afterthought
 - the project doesn't matter - the learning, the experience does
 - first impression of the work you've done
 - helps people know how to see your project (you have write it in a way that non-technical folks can access)